 Reading a PT100 sensor with a Wemos D1 Mini

 In my never ending quest for better temperature readings – or other ways of doing so, at least – I’ve begun trying other sensors than the SHT35.
 One of them is the PT100.
-It’s supposed to be very accurate.
-It it used in many different situations, from laboratory settings to industry.
-It’s also used in…
+Platinum resistance sensors are supposed to be very accurate.
+They are used in many different situations, from laboratory settings to industry.
+And…

 Project Apogee part 3: controlling the TS-100